Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-Here are a few ways you can make your money last longer throughout the month:
+Then, take a look at your budget to find ways you can make your money last longer throughout the month.
+This might include:

-- Cancel your monthly subway or bus pass if you’re no longer commuting every day
+- Canceling your monthly subway or bus pass if you’re no longer commuting every day

-- Cancel your gym, yoga or fitness club membership and opt for workouts at home
+- Canceling your gym, yoga or fitness club membership and opt for workouts at home

-- Cook at home instead of ordering out every night
+- Cooking at home instead of ordering out every night

 2. Look into how much you have in your emergency fund.

 Once you have your new budget set up, subtract your monthly expenses from your expected income.
 This is how much you’ll need to withdraw from your emergency fund each month to get by.

 While no one knows how long the pandemic is expected to last, experts recommend setting aside at least four months worth of supplemental income in a checking or savings account — just in case.